eCommerce

 Customer Support

 Shopify operates on a closed platform.
-This means that its support team can assist with any problems that might arise while using the service.
-Shopify also provides round-the-clock customer support via phone, email, or live chat.
+This means its support team can assist with any problems while using the service.
+Shopify provides round-the-clock customer support via phone, email, or live chat.
 Merchants looking to get the most out of this option can access the platform’s various tutorials, guides, and community forms.

 While WooCommerce has support options, its open-platform functionality means the support team may or may not always be able to solve your specific issue.
-In certain cases, WooCommerce merchants will need to contact a specific plugin developer for assistance.
+In certain cases, WooCommerce merchants must contact a specific plugin developer for assistance.

 Inventory checklist.